georgewambold/r_odds/README.md

 ROdds.convert('1/4', to: :decimal)
 #=> 1.25

-ROdds.convert('1/4', from: :probability, to: :american)
+ROdds.convert('1/4', from: :implied_probability, to: :american)
 #=> +300
 ```